cryptogoth/freecad-python/README.md

-# 🔨 freecad2python 🐍
+# 🔨 freecad-python 🐍
-An interconverter between FreeCAD files and Python scripts that generate them, for versioning open hardware.
+A collection of tools for interconverting between and working with FreeCAD files and Python scripts that generate them.
+For versioning open hardware as part of [Open Source Ecology](https://opensourceecology.org)

 ## How to Use